bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 As per the message the newly generated uImage is located under the build directory at ../obj/arch/arm/boot/uImage

+#### Optional - Build linux modules
+The default configuration file generates a linux kernel containing all the basic functionality required for the Seagate Central to function.

+If you wish to reduce the size of the kernel image, or to add new functionality to the kernel, then you may wish to generate kernel modules which can be installed alongside the new kernel.

 ## Troubleshooting
 Most problems will be due to